All Episodes

 What is this among those who talk about those things?

-Huntsman's stock has uh risen.
+Huntsman's stock has risen.

-A number of other things that no Republican is ever going to be elected on.
+Yeah, because he's so much in support of cap and trade and a number of other things that no Republican is ever going to be elected on.

 It's Andrew Sullivan.

-Daily Beast blog the dish, it says here.
+Daily Beast Blog the Dish, it says here.

 You love Palin.